 The premier source for authentic Latino cuisine, Goya Foods is the largest, Hispanic-owned food company in the United States.
 Founded in 1936 by Don Prudencio Unanue and his wife Carolina, both from Spain, the Goya story is as much about the importance of family as it is about achieving the American dream.

-Founded in 1936, Goya Foods, Inc. is America’s largest Hispanic-owned food company and the premier source for authentic Latin cuisine.
-Combined with authentic ingredients, robust seasonings and convenient preparation, Goya provides consumers with over 2,200 high-quality and affordable food products from the Caribbean, Mexico, Spain, Central and South America.
+Founded in 1936 by Spanish immigrants, Goya Foods, Inc. is the largest Hispanic-owned food company in the United States and the premier source for authentic Latin cuisine.
+Combined with authentic ingredients, robust seasonings and convenient preparation, Goya provides consumers with over 2,500 high-quality and affordable food products from the Caribbean, Mexico, Spain, Central and South America.

-Goya has fostered a longstanding history not only in the food industry, but also as a cultural symbol beginning in New York more than 78 years ago.
-The company’s commitment to excellence is the cornerstone of Goya’s popular credo, “If it’s Goya, it has to be good”.
+Now celebrating its 80th anniversary, Goya has fostered a longstanding history in leading the culinary culture of Latin cuisine in the United States, while solidifying its position as an iconic symbol beginning in New York.
+The company’s commitment to excellence is the cornerstone of Goya’s popular credo, “If It’s Goya, It Has To Be Good”.
 The result of this simple, yet deeply resonant pledge is the evolution of Goya Foods as a leader in the Latin American food industry and a trusted American brand.

 The history and story of Goya is as much about the importance of family and values as it is about achieving the American dream and helping to cultivate the Latin culture in the United States.
 In 1936, Don Prudencio Unanue and his wife Carolina, immigrants who first migrated to Puerto Rico from Spain, started Goya in a small storefront on Duane Street in Lower Manhattan.
 Driven by the belief that there was a growing consumer market for high-quality, fresh-tasting, Latin foods, the Unanues catered to local Hispanic families by distributing authentic Spanish products including olives, olive oil and sardines.

 As the Hispanic population grew in New York and throughout the United States, Goya’s product line and facilities expanded as well.
-The company relocated from Lower Manhattan to Brooklyn in 1958, until it established its current headquarters in Secaucus, New Jersey in 1974.
-In 2014, Goya announced a $250 million global expansion of four new state of the art manufacturing and distribution centers in Texas, California, Georgia and New Jersey to meet the consumer demands of healthy Goya products.
-In total, the company now boasts 16 facilities throughout the United States, Puerto Rico, Dominican Republic and Spain, employs over 4,000 worldwide, and produces and distributes over 2,200 products including condiments, pantry items, beverages, canned and frozen, as well as a vast assortment of low sodium, gluten-free, organic, and kosher foods.
+The company relocated from Lower Manhattan to Brooklyn in 1958, until it established its current headquarters in New Jersey in 1974.
+In 2005, Goya launched a 10 year strategic plan and invested $500 million in a global expansion, designed to reach new consumers and strengthen the Goya brand worldwide.
+In 2014 - 2015, Goya opened four new state of the art manufacturing and distribution centers in Texas, California, Georgia and New Jersey to meet consumer demands of Goya products.
+In total, the company now boasts 26 facilities throughout the United States, Puerto Rico, Dominican Republic and Spain, employs over 4,000 worldwide, and produces and distributes over 2,500 products including condiments, pantry items, beverages, canned and frozen, as well as a vast assortment of low sodium, gluten-free, organic, and kosher foods.

 Goya Foods remains firm in its goal of being the brand of choice for authentic Latin cuisine while retaining its family-oriented approach to its consumers and its roots in the culinary traditions of Hispanic communities throughout the world.